aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes_jobs.rst

 continue to show on the Amazon SageMaker console.
 The delete command takes about 2 minutes to clean up the resources from Amazon SageMaker.

-Sagemaker Debugger Jobs
+SageMaker Debugger Jobs
 ^^^^^^^^^^^^^^^^^^^^^^^

-Create training job has an option to run asynchronous debugger job.
+When creating a SageMaker training job, you have an option to run asynchronous debugger jobs for your model.
+It gives you full visibility into a training job by using a hook to capturetensors that define the state of the training process at each instance in its lifecycle.
-It gives you full visibility into a training job by using a hook to capture tensors that define the state of the training process at each instance in its lifecycle.
 It also provides the capability of defining 'rules' to analyze the captured tensors.
 See \ `Sagemaker Debugger Introduction <https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html>`__ and \ `How Debugger Works <https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-how-it-works.html>`__ for details.

 You can get more details on debug job by using ``describe`` kubectl verb.
-Training job describe output will have ``Debug Rule Evaluation Statuses:``
+The output of describing a training job will now have a new field ``Debug Rule Evaluation Statuses:``

 ::